situ2001/situ2001/README.md

 - 👨‍🎓 I am an undergraduate, currently studying in Guangzhou University.
 - ✍ You can flip through my [blog](https://blog.situ2001.com).
-- 💪 Dream of becoming a front-end engineer.
+- 💪 Dream of becoming a front-end or full-stack engineer.
 - ⚡ Fun fact: Situ is one of the more common surviving Chinese compound surnames.

 ### 👨‍💻 Programming Languages